patricklafrance/wmfnext-shell/README.md

 }
 ```

-👉 Start both applications and try navigating to _"Remote1/Page1"_ and _"Remote1/Page2"_.
-You are redirected to a 404 page, what's going on?
+👉 Start both applications and try navigating to _"/remote1/page-1"_ and _"remote1/page-2"_.
+You should be redirected to a 404 page, what's going on?

 ### Re-render the host application after the remote modules are ready